How to design a property website that attracts renters

 If you’re looking for a few property marketing website tips and tricks, Neha Marathe is the right person to talk to.
-In her role as Creative Lead at REACH by RentCafe, she’s helped multifamily businesses across the country transform their web presence by creating high-performance rental property sites that are visually appealing.
+In her role as creative manager at REACH by RentCafe, she’s helped multifamily businesses across the country transform their web presence by creating high-performance rental property sites that are visually appealing.

 One secret to success is continually evolving your website to meet the shifting expectations of your customers.
 Right now, it’s particularly important to pay attention to Gen Z, a group that’s poised to be the largest generation of renters ever.

 At the same time, you don’t want to alienate other prospects.
 Good rental property websites rely on updated designs with universal appeal.
 In this interview, Neha shares how to strike the right balance between trends and accessibility when choosing a website design for property management.

 How is designing websites for Gen Z different than designing for other generations?